mccor2000/mindx-hackathon_server/README.md

 ## Built With

+* ExpressJS - For building web server and APIs
+* Mongoose - ORM for MongoDB
-* Dropwizard - Bla bla bla
+* PassportJS - For managing user authentication
-* Maven - Maybe
+* Joi - For request body validation
-* Atom - ergaerga
+* Morgan - For logging
-* Love

 ## Authors